etchteam/offline-ux/src/offline-workflow.md

 ## The build step

-It's important to plan out the build step before diving in, it can get complicated so nailing down specific outcomes will help keep our efforts focussed.
+It's important to plan out a build step before diving in, it can get complicated so nailing down specific outcomes will help keep our efforts focussed.

-A good build step clearly separates config files, editable source files and built distributed files.
+To maintain an organised folder structure the config files will be in the root, source files in the `src` directory and built distributed files in the `dist` directory.

-Hopefully, we'll be able to maintain an organised folder structure with config files in the root, source files in the `src` directory and built distributed files in the `dist` directory.
 We can start representing this structure by moving the source files including the service worker template file into a `src` directory and leaving `workbox-config.js` in the root&hellip;

 ```bash
 |- src/